Location

 Below 45 is low risk, 45-69 means monitor closely, and 70+ indicates high weather pressure.
 Always confirm crop stage and field conditions before a fungicide decision.

-Lines show a 0-100 risk index.
-Yellow means monitor closely; red means high risk and a fungicide timing check.
+Lines show a 0-100 favorable-condition index.
+Yellow means monitor closely; red means high modeled pressure and a targeted field check.

 Risk drivers